2dee11/PlexXMLToJellyfinNFO/README.md

 ## 4. Repeat For All Other Needed Libraries
-You will need to go back to the beginning and use the library ID for the other libraries you want. <ins>Again, this was never tested with TV Shows.</ins> You will then get a new metadata.xml file and run your python scripts again.
+You will need to go back to the beginning and use the library ID for the other libraries you want. <ins>Again, this does not work with TV Shows.</ins> You will then get a new metadata.xml file and run your python scripts again.

 # Troubleshooting
 I had some issues with accessing a network drive to store the files in.
 Running the below command in CMD helped figure out which drives were accessible or not and troubleshooting accordingly.
 I also found using regular CMD and not running it as ADMIN was best.
 YMMV